How to ‘grow around grief’

 They gained some “hard won” changes including increased compassion and empathy.

-South Eastern Melbourne Primary Health Network chief executive Quinn Powson said “wise counsel”, “deep insights” and “lived experience” were deeply embedded in the kit.
+South Eastern Melbourne Primary Health Network chief executive Quinn Pawson said “wise counsel”, “deep insights” and “lived experience” were deeply embedded in the kit.

 It was designed to be accessible for those struggling to find support.